matrix-org/matrix-spec-proposals/proposals/3059-federated-rate-limits.md

 Rate limiting events themselves obeying the rate limits may make the limiting logic pretty complex and cause a lower practical limit than allowed by the request.

+## Alternatives considered

+None considered yet.

 ## Security considerations

 Possible rate limit request spams may cause both server-side and client-side performance degradation.

+## Unstable prefix

+`m.limits.rate` should be replaced by `org.matrix.msc3059.rate`.
+And unstable API endpoints should have `r0` replaced by `unstable` in the endpoint paths.